 - Inventory supplies and equipment for winter sports teams.
 Evaluate their condition.
-Keep purchase dates and repair records. - Check track equipment and mats - Check Spring Coaches' First Aid, epipen, CPR, Concussion, Cardiac, and Mandated Reporter Certifications. - Meet with Athletic Trainer: - o Review Emergency Action Plan for spring sports - Med kits for spring teams. - o Emergency contacts for spring athletes. - o Spring athlete medical and home contact information - o Check Pre-participation Exams for each Spring Athlete - Check the condition for baseball and softball batting cages and other screens. - Check that ice machines and outdoor water sources are functioning properly. - Check parent Concussion, Cardiac and permission forms for each spring athlete. - Post EAP at each venue for spring sports - Permission forms, Concussion forms, Cardiac Arrest forms from spring parents and students - Review "The 14 Legal Duties of a Coach" with all spring coaches at the pre-season meeting. - Review "Lightning and Thunder Policy" with spring coaches at the preseason meeting. - Send cautionary statements to spring coaches.
+Keep purchase dates and repair records. - Check track equipment and mats - Check Spring Coaches' First Aid, EpiPen, CPR, Heat Illness, Concussion, Cardiac and Mandated Reporter Certifications. - Meet with Athletic Trainer: - Review Emergency Action Plan for spring sports - o Med kits for spring teams. - Emergency contacts for spring athletes. - o Spring athlete medical and home contact information - Check Pre-participation Exams for each Spring Athlete - Check the condition for baseball and softball batting cages and other screens. - Check that ice machines and outdoor water sources are functioning properly. - Check parent Concussion, Cardiac and permission forms for each spring athlete. - Post EAP at each venue for spring sports - Permission forms, Concussion forms, Cardiac Arrest forms from spring parents and students - Review "The 14 Legal Duties of a Coach" with all spring coaches at the pre-season meeting. - Review the "Return From Injury Process" with all spring coaches at the pre-season meeting. - Review "Lightning and Thunder Policy" with spring coaches at the preseason meeting. - Send cautionary statements to spring coaches.
 Coaches should meet with parents and students prior to the first day of practice to review the cautionary statements.
 Coaches should provide feedback to the Athletic Director for updates in safety pertaining to their sport.
 The Athletic Director should adjust the cautionary statements and keep them updated.